bhaskar0909/bhaskar0909/README.md

 🔭 **I’m currently working on:**
 - Improving my skills in data visualization using tool like Power BI to create interactive dashboards.
 - Enhancing SQL querying skills to efficiently manipulate and extract insights from databases.
-- Learning advanced Python libraries (e.g., Pandas, Matplotlib, Seaborn) to analyze and visualize data more effectively.
+- Learning advanced Python libraries (e.g., Pandas, NumPy, Matplotlib,) to analyze and visualize data more effectively.
 - Focusing on storytelling with data, to communicate insights clearly and effectively through compelling visualizations.

 🌱 **I’m currently learning:**